CourtFlow vs CourtDrive

 - AI reads the actual PDFs and extracts deadlines with FRCP and state rule citations

-- Florida state e-service depth, not just federal ECF
+- State e-service depth in Florida, New York, and Texas, not just federal ECF

 - Daily briefing email with what changed and what's due across all matters